lpFun

 Installation

-You can install the package directly from GitHub using pip:
+Install the package directly from GitHub using pip:

 pip install git+https://github.com/phil-hofmann/lpfun.git